|Award title||Graduate Certificate in Agricultural Sciences|

 |Duration||6 months full-time or 12 months part-time|

-Graduates have a foundation in the scientific principles and analytical skills behind improved agricultural production systems and their sustainability.
 Students undertake interdisciplinary studies in the nature of agricultural crop, food and fibre production and markets at an advanced level.
 Knowledge and skills are developed in environmental, economic, social and ethical factors related to plant- and animal-derived food and fibre production in Australia and globally.
+Graduates will have a foundation in the scientific principles and analytical skills behind improved agricultural production systems and their sustainability.